marksailes/snapstart-priming-guide/README.md

 Two components contribute to the latency seen by the requester when an invoke happens on a newly restored environment.
 The first is how fast Lambda can retrieve your snapshot and load it.
 This is outside of the customer's control.
 The second is how fast the customer's code can respond to the request.
 In Java the first time a class is used it has to be compiled from byte code to machine code.

-One of the largest contributors to restore latency is the JIT compilation of functionality not loaded during the initialization phase.
+One of the largest contributors to first invoke latency is the JIT compilation of functionality not loaded during the initialization phase.
 For Java functions the initialization phase will load the class you specified in the handler parameter of your Lambda function.
 Member variables will be initialized, code in static blocks and the constructor will be executed.
 Code outside of this won't be compiled.

 Priming strategies attempt to compile as much as possible before the snapshot is taken, so that it doesn't need to happen while the requester is waiting for a response.
 Although I will use Lambda and SnapStart examples, this would most likely be suitable for any use of [project CRaC](https://openjdk.org/projects/crac/).